tobami/Infrastructure-Deployment-Spec/README.md

 Amazon's Web Services [recent outage](http://agilesysadmin.net/ec2-outage-lessons) has paradoxically highlighted the need for a tool like [AWS CouldFormation](http://aws.amazon.com/documentation/cloudformation/) that is vendor independent.

-There are already Open Source cloud-agnostic libraries for cloud APIs (Fog, libcloud...), and several tools that make use of it (Chef's knife, Spiceweasel)but a infrastructure specification is still missing.
+There are already Open Source cloud-agnostic libraries for cloud APIs ([Fog](https://github.com/geemus/fog), [libcloud](http://incubator.apache.org/libcloud/)...), and several tools that make use of it (Chef's knife, [Spiceweasel](https://github.com/mattray/spiceweasel)) but an infrastructure specification is still missing.

 An example of how the specification could look like (from example.json):